kirillpkr/rsschool-cv/cv.md

-Junior front-end debeloper CV
+# Junior front-end debeloper CV
-Name and Surname
+## Name and Surname
 Kiryl Pakryshkin
-Contacts:
+## Contacts:
 Telergram: kirill_pkr, tel: +375291340343, e-mail: pokryshkink@gmail.com
-Summary:
+## Summary:
 I wanт to rise in Developer status in your company, because i like that.
+## Skills:
-4. HTML, CSS, git
+HTML, CSS, git
+## Experience:
-6. Head of Support at av.by: 6 people in department, Helpdesk, telephone calls, some product tasks.
+Head of Support at av.by: 6 people in department, Helpdesk, telephone calls, some product tasks.
+## Education:
-7. BSU SBMT, RS School
+BSU SBMT, RS School
+## English:
 8. English A2(Pre-intermediate)